cadojo/cadojo.github.io/index.md

 # About Me

+\makeprofile{/assets/profile-light.png}{Profile picture.}{
-I'm an aerospace engineering student __(he/him)__ who is currently working to complete a Master of Science at the University of Maryland in College Park.
-After graduating in May 2021, I will be working full time in the Space Industry as a Guidance, Navigation, and Controls Engineer (emphasis on _Controls_).
+    I'm an aerospace engineering MS student <b>(he/him)</b> at the University of Maryland.
+After graduating in
+    May 2021, I'll be working full time in the space industry as a GN&C Engineer!
+}

 ### Academic Interests
 * __Julia development__, with emphasis in projects relating to astrodynamics, robot kinematics, and dynamics & controls.